LSSTScienceCollaborations/StackClubCourse/Projects/DIA/README.md

 4. DESC04_dia_source_object_stamp.ipynb

-Notebook developed by Michael Wood-Vasey as a DC2 anal
+Notebook developed by Michael Wood-Vasey as a DC2 analysis tutorial, showing how to work with DIAobject and DIAsource tables.

 5. SC01_DIA_How_To_Generate_a_Template_Image.ipynb